Curriculum Guide

 Spanish 3: Discovery, Encounter, Conquest: Multiple Perspectives (1 credit)

 In Spanish 3, students continue to develop their reading, writing, speaking and listening skills.
 The class includes an in-depth study of complex grammar structures as a foundation for oral and written proficiency.
 In addition to discussion and analysis of the cultural material, students are expected to think deeply about their own relationship to the central theme of the course: the cultural encounters.
-The class is conducted mostly in Spanish, allowing students to process in English how they learn Spanish.
 Starting with the study of the encounter between Europe and the Americas, students learn a wide range of vocabulary to express themselves with subtlety and nuance.
 They explore the poetry of Sor Juana Inés de la Cruz, Nicolás Guillén, and Pablo Neruda, as well as the work of contemporary writers such as Reinaldo Arenas, Eduardo Galeano, and Norberto James.
 The year finishes with a careful examination of the contemporary repercussions of various historical events, including liberation theology in the context of studying the civil wars in Central America.
 Students learn to interpret, question, discuss, and respond to these texts using academic Spanish.
 Short stories from Ciudad Real by Rosario Castellanos are read at the end of the year.
+This class is conducted mostly in Spanish, allowing students to process in English how they learn Spanish.
 Prerequisite: Spanish 2.

 Spanish Advanced Topics: Recursos y Relaciones (1 credit)